Is Honors extra work?

 No, Honors is different work.
 Honors courses allow you to go more in-depth on course subjects, and tend to be more research-focused.
 Students usually get to pursue topics regular classes may not allow time for.

 Yes, statistically.
-Over 75% of Honors students who apply for a Merit Tuition Scholarship receive > one, and it pays for up to 9 hours of tuition per semester.
-The application deadline for Fall is > July 15, for Spring it’s November 1, and Summer is April 15.
+Over 75 percent of Honors students who apply for a Merit Tuition Scholarship receive one, and it pays for up to nine hours of tuition per semester.
+The application deadline for fall is July 15, for spring it’s November 1, and summer is April 15.

 Can I finish my degree on time if I join the Honors Program?

 Yes!
 At your first Honors advising session we work together to make a plan based on when you want to graduate.

 Simply put, it gives you an edge on everyone else applying for that job or to that graduate program.
 It demonstrates to a potential employer or graduate admissions committee that you have successful experience with identifying a problem that needs to be addressed, coming up with a way to address the problem, implementing the solution, evaluating the process, and reporting on outcomes.
 If you have done a thesis, a graduate program is more likely to admit you since you are familiar with the process.

 Can I get money to support my thesis/creative project research?

 Yes!
 You can get up to $200 to purchase supplies, software, etc. for your thesis/creative project.